DaveMcCauley/changelog/README.md

 This is a log of what I do ~~every day~~ most days.
 What tech I work with.
 And projects I build.

+### 2022-09-02
+* Doing something one should never do.
+Writing a date picker.
+Have a client that has a lot of special date issues in their db.
+The OTS solutions are all just a bit lacking.
+* Did a survey of website date controls.
+Southwest Airlines was the best most user friendly.
+British Airways was dreadful.
+ALso checked American Airlines, Delta Airlines, Hilton and Marriot.
+Only Southwest Airliens took keyboard input.
+Accessability?
+  American airlines looked like something from the early 2000s.
+Incredible.
+* Built a flexible date parser.
+All of these work: "12-Sep 2021", "9/12/21",
+  "9/12/2021", "2021-09-12", "9-12-2021", "Sep 12 2021".
+What it doesn't do,
+  is dd/mo/yyyy format since no parser can tell if it's dd/mm or mm/dd (unless values are out of range).
+Not great international support, but this customer is US-centric.

+### 2022-08-15
+* Troubleshot a long-standing but flakey bug in an Agenda.js job.
+Auth is hard.

 ### 2022-08-02
 * Built a responsive grid system using CSS grid with SASS for a design system.